-“Where should a brand new investor put $1,000 to work in the market?”
+“What is the best way to invest money for a brand new investor?
+Where should a brand new investor put $1,000 to work in the market?”

 And, I was not disappointed by their answers.
 Here are what they said…

-J Money from Budgets Are Sexy – It’s always hard to advise someone without knowing them at all or their comfortableness with risk, etc, but I know for me (a more riskier type of guy) I enjoy investing in stocks of companies I either use or love every single day because I believe in them.
+J Money from Budgets Are Sexy – It’s always hard to advise someone the best way to invest money without knowing them at all or their comfortableness with risk, etc, but I know for me (a riskier type of guy) I enjoy investing in stocks of companies I either use or love every single day because I believe in them.

-June Walbert, CFP from USAA – Anyone – whether they have money or not –should have an emergency fund in place before looking to start an investment account.
+June Walbert, CFP from USAA – Anyone – whether they have the money or not –should have an emergency fund in place before looking to start an investment account.
 Assuming you have that in place, I think a diversified portfolio provided in an asset allocation or target retirement fund is a great place to start.
 It doesn’t seem very flashy but it’s financially fundamentally sound.
 It’s a great way to dip your toes into the investment world.

 Jeremy from Modest Money – When most people first get into investing, it is probably best to start off with mutual funds.
-Usually people simply do not have the expertise to properly monitor stocks to know when to sell.
+Usually, people simply do not have the expertise to properly monitor stocks to know when to sell.
 With mutual funds, professionals will monitor their holdings and make adjustments if necessary.
 I personally invested in mutual funds for years, but am now ready to take the next step and move onto ETFs, bonds and individual stocks.

-Miranda from Planting Money Seeds – I’d start out by put the money in an index fund or an index ETF.
+Miranda from Planting Money Seeds – I’d start out by putting the money in an index fund or an index ETF.
 There are a number of great options, they are easy to invest in, and they are low cost.
 They’re great for beginners.
 Plus, you can diversify a little.
-You don’t need to put the whole $1,000 into a single fund, and it’s also possible invest in dividend index funds that offer payouts as well.
+You don’t need to put the whole $1,000 into a single fund, and it’s also possible to invest in dividend index funds that offer payouts as well.
 It’s always a good idea to do a little research to find what works best for you, but index funds are a good place to start.